 Tell us a little bit about yourself and your life.
 Not necessarily music-related!

 I’ve worked as a freelance double bassist since my teenage years, and took a break recently to start a family.
-I played with Ricciotti for their Scottish Fling tour of the Netherlands and Scotland last Summer, and it was an excellent introduction to street orchestras!
+I played with Ricciotti Ensemble for their Scottish Fling tour of the Netherlands and Scotland last Summer, and it was an excellent introduction to street orchestras!
 I’ve just recently returned from Street Orchestra Live’s tour of the North-East of England.
-Away from music, I love frisbee, gardening, reading and campaigning for worthy causes.
+Away from music, I love Frisbee, gardening, reading and campaigning for worthy causes.

 How did you first get into music?